the-puzzler/fixed-key-value-RMF-attention/README.md

 ## Results
 ![Target vs. RMF vs. MLP vs. Dot-Product](comparison.png)

-Going left-to-right: (1) the target image, (2) RMF attention with fixed query/value anchors, (3) the MLP baseline, and (4) dot-product attention with the same anchors.
-The RMF version stays sharper around edges and colour transitions, strongly suggesting that the learnable locality enforced by `sigma` helps the network specialise neurons to regions of the image.
+Going left-to-right and top-then-bottom: (1) the target image, (2) RMF attention with fixed query/value anchors, (3) dot-product attention with the same anchors, and (4) the MLP baseline.
+The RMF version stays sharper around edges and colour transitions, suggesting that the learnable locality enforced by `sigma` helps the network specialise neurons to regions of the image.

 ## Next Questions I Want to Explore
-- Learn the anchor positions jointly with the bandwidths instead of fixing them per layer.
 - Push beyond 2D fields (e.g., 3D occupancy or video) to see whether RMF still outperforms dot-product similarity.
-- Add quantitative metrics (PSNR/SSIM) alongside the qualitative snapshots to track improvements.